-An 8-year-old boy playing his first season of peewee football dies suddenly after practice.
-A 10-year-old girl's heart stops beating just as she takes her long-awaited turn to go down a water park slide.
+An 8-year-old boy playing his first season of peewee football goes into cardiac arrest suddenly after practice.
+A 10-year-old girl's heart stops beating just as she takes her long-awaited turn down a water park slide.
+A 14-year-old student sitting in math class falls to the floor unresponsive.
 A 16-year-old high school basketball player collapses on the court after making the game-winning shot.

 What is sudden cardiac arrest?

 Sudden Cardiac Arrest (SCA) is a life-threatening emergency that happens from an "abrupt and unexpected loss of heart function leading to loss of consciousness and collapse."
 SCA can be fatal if not treated within minutes.
 Survival outside a hospital depends on people nearby